axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-chain-params.md

 ### Options

 ```
       --confirmation-height uint    Confirmation height to set for the given chain.
       --evm-chain-id string         Integer representing the chain ID (EVM only, required).
       --evm-chain-name string       Chain name (EVM only, required).
       --evm-network-name string     Network name (EVM only, required).
   -h, --help                        help for set-genesis-chain-params
       --network string              Name of the network to set for the given chain.
+      --revote-locking-period int   Revote locking period to set for the given chain.
 ```

 ### Options inherited from parent commands